wp-plugins/posts-by-type-access/readme.txt

 == Frequently Asked Questions ==

-= Why is the category count incorrect? =
+= Why is the category count incorrect in version 2.0? =

 WordPress only counts published articles as being 'in' a category so any drafts you have will not be reflected in the category count.

+Version 2.1 replaced the built in WordPress function with a custom SQL query that properly reflects the category count for each post type and status of the posts.

 == Screenshots ==